Written by Beth and updated by Sarena-Rae Santos in December of 2023.

 Calming Herb Blend

 This blend is soothing to the body and soul.
-It is perfect for anyone with a stressful job, nervous tension, or who is high strung.
-This blend is great for children too by replacing the lemon balm with catnip.
+It is perfect for anyone with a stressful job, nervous tension, or high-strung.
+This blend is great for children, too, by replacing the lemon balm with catnip.

-- Enough oil to cover the herbs with an extra inch above them (about 3 C)
+- Enough olive oil (or other carrier oil) to cover the herbs with an extra inch above them

 Sore Muscle Blend

-This is perfect for someone who works hard with physical labor or who suffers from pain.
+This is perfect for someone who works hard with physical labor or suffers from pain.

-- Enough oil to cover the herbs with an extra inch on top
+- Enough olive oil (or other carrier oil) to cover the herbs with an extra inch on top

 Dry Skin Blend